battosai/biji/references/How to Take Smart Notes.md

 Doing something a lot doesn't make you good at it.
 Familiarity =/= skill. (pg.
 58)

 Experience beats out formal teaching (pgs.
 66-67)

+Processing literature notes into your own ideas is the root of this process. (pg.
+77)